Badatos/neverwinterguide_FR/03 - Locations of Neverwinter.md

 The Bluelake District, formerly the "Blacklake District", was home to many of the noble estates in Padhiver.
 Most of the estates fared well against the cataclysm thanks to their sturdy construction.
 However, many were left abandoned after their owners perished in the cataclysm.
 The abandoned buildings proved fertile ground for the seedy underbelly of the city to gain a foothold.

-Lord *Neverember* and his mercenaries saw great opportunity in resettling the overgrown estates in the district.
+Lord *Longuebraise* and his mercenaries saw great opportunity in resettling the overgrown estates in the district.
 However, when they attempted to do so, they found themselves attacked by a variety of factions.
 Seemingly every shadow faction of the city, from the Sons of Alagondar to the Dead Rats, had taken up residence in the area.
 It became extremely dangerous to traverse this section of the city.
 In recent years, however, it has improved dramatically.

 ### Bluelake

 Bluelake, formerly called "Blacklake", is a lake that sits in the center of its namesake district.
 The lake is used for boating activities at times.
 However, in the summer, the lake's level decreases dramatically and becomes somewhat more of a swamp.

-The lake became particularly vile and sludge-filled after the eruption of Mount Hotenow, which filled the lake with ash.*Lord Neverember* made dredging and restoring the lake one of his priorities.
+The lake became particularly vile and sludge-filled after the eruption of Mount Hotenow, which filled the lake with ash.*Lord Longuebraise* made dredging and restoring the lake one of his priorities.
 This effort seems to have been successful, and it was renamed "Bluelake".

 |![Book](book.svg)**En savoir plus**|
 |---|